MolSSI-Education/parallel-programming/_episodes/03-distributed-examples-mpi4py.md

 ~~~
 {: .language-python}

-Try to run it now:
+Try to run it in parallel now:

 ~~~
 $ mpiexec -n 4 python example3.py